formifan2002/signalk-ais-navionics-converter/README.md

 #### Websocket Port
 - **Default**: 10114
 - **Description**: All AIS (NMEA 0183) messages are send by an own websocket server on this port to connected clients.
-In addition the data is send as JSON.
+In addition the data of the vessels is send as JSON.
 Data can then be used by other plugins / apps (as clients).
 For the communication with the Navionics app, this port is not needed.
 If port is set to 0 no  Websocket server is started.

 #### Update Interval for Changed Vessels
 - **Default**: 15 (seconds)